allancoding/Wii-Shop-Channel/README.md

 - Should be safe to install on a Wii console.
 I have tested it on dolphin and it works fine.
 I have not tested it on a real Wii console yet.

 ## Installation
 1. Download the `Wii Shop Channel.wad` from the repository.
+Or from the [releases](https://github.com/allancoding/Wii-Shop-Channel/releases/tag/wad-build) page.
 2. Install the WAD file using a WAD manager on your Wii console.